coldinfire/SmallFire/content/posts/ABAP_ALV_Demo_GridALV.md

   SELECT *
   FROM mara INNER JOIN marc
   ON mara~matnr = marc~matnr
-  INTO CORRESPONDING FIELDS OF TABLE gt_demo
+  INTO CORRESPONDING FIELDS OF TABLE gt_alv
   WHERE mara~matnr IN s_matnr
   AND werks EQ p_werks.
-  IF gt_demo IS INITIAL.
+  IF gt_alv IS INITIAL.
     MESSAGE 'No data.'
 TYPE 'S' DISPLAY LIKE 'E'.
     LEAVE LIST-PROCESSING.
   ENDIF.